senchalabs/docs-i18n/guides/class_system/README.md

     bob.speak(); //still alerts 'Bob'

-The apply function is also a great place where you should *transform* your value.
-Remember whatever this returns with will be the new value for this configuration.
-A good example of this would be to prepend a title to the name:
+The apply function is also a good place where to *transform* your value.
+Remember that whatever this returns, this will be the new value for this configuration.
+A good example of this would be to prepend a title to the name, as shown in the following code sample:

     Ext.define('Human', {
         extend: 'Animal',